nickfargo/pim/src/hash-map.coffee.md

 `target` as necessary, and finally situate the lifted remainder into place within its proper containing `Node`.

-              if targetTable.length is 4
+              if bitshift > 0 and targetTable.length is 4
-                remainingIndex  = if targetIndex then 2 else 0
+                remainingIndex  = if targetIndex then 0 else 2
                 remainingKey    = targetTable[ remainingIndex ]
                 remainingValue  = targetTable[ remainingIndex + 1 ]